KYNNAC/sonusflow-cpp-legacy/README.md

 ---

+⚠️ MEDICAL DISCLAIMER & PROJECT STATUS

+Sonus Flow is currently in a Pre-Alpha state.
+This software is a prototype.
+It has not been clinically validated, and it is not yet intended for use as a diagnostic or therapeutic tool for Auditory Processing Disorder (APD).

+Use of this software is at your own risk.
+Always consult with a qualified Audiologist or medical professional before beginning any auditory training regimen or treatment.

 ## The Challenge: Understanding APD

 Auditory Processing Disorder (APD) is a neurological condition that affects how the brain processes sound.
 Individuals with APD can hear perfectly well, but their brains struggle to interpret and make sense of what they hear, especially in complex auditory environments.
 This can make everyday situations, like holding a conversation in a bustling cafe or focusing on a lecture, incredibly challenging.